TheDarkWolfer/Enchanted-Dream/README.md

-By using this datapack you agree to surrender your soul and all your physical and intellectual properties if asked for it by me, alongside the blood of your firstborn obtained under a red moon, and not to forget, you surrender your free will to me.
-Thank you ^.^
+<sup>By using this datapack you agree to surrender your soul and all your physical and intellectual properties if asked for it by me, alongside the blood of your firstborn obtained under a red moon, and not to forget, you surrender your free will to me.
+Thank you ^.^</sup>